 CAMP BONDSTEEL, Kosovo (June 2, 2022) – When the term MedEvac is mentioned, the thought of injured Soldiers being carried by stretcher and loaded onto Black Hawk helicopters is often the first thought to come to mind.
-However, a much different story recently played for one Kosovo Force aircrew who was called out to the rugged landscape of Albania’s northern mountain range.
+However, a much different story recently played out for one Kosovo Force aircrew who was called out to the rugged landscape of Albania’s northern mountain range.

 It began as a typical, quiet Saturday morning at Camp Bondsteel, Kosovo, for the on-call MedEvac crew of Detachment 2, Charlie Company, 1st Battalion, 169th Aviation Regiment, Virginia National Guard.
 That is until a call came in notifying them of a potential MedEvac request from an unlikely source.